 A letter published in The Observer (London) on Sunday 6th August 1939 gives further details:

 Mr. James H. Todd, one-time Swan Warden of the Vintners’ Company […] writes: “All the swans on the Thames are the property of His Majesty the King, the Vintners’ Company, or the Dyers’ Company.
 Any swan with one nick belongs to the Dyers’ Company; a swan with two nicks belongs to the Vintners’ Company; if the bird has no nicks at all it is the King’s bird.
 The two nicks therefore indicate an association with the Trade.”

 The following appeared in the Norfolk and Suffolk Journal and Diss Express (Diss, Norfolk) on Friday 28th June 1946:

-PRINTED OF THE BREWERS’ SOCIETY
+PRINTED FOR THE BREWERS’ SOCIETY

 SWAN WITH TWO NECKS

 The origins of inn-names, like the sign boards themselves, are frequently obscured by time.
 Thus the “two necks” is likely to be a corruption of the “two nicks” which were cut on the swan’s beak to denote that it belonged to the Vintners, and not to the King.
 This sign, which can be seen outside inns all over the country, is still to-day the crest of the Worshipful Company of Vintners.
 How faithfully the customs of bygone days are reflected in the tradition of the English inn.
 So will the days in which we live be mirrored on the sign boards of new inns in the new communities now being planned.

 However, the Vintners’ Company coat of arms does not feature a swan with two necks, but two swans; the following picture and description are from the official site of the Worshipful Company of Vintners: